 ?>

-Using the spaceship in comparing the two values in the PHP string data type.
-This comparison is working according to the ASCII of the letter in alphabet order.
-Let’s see how it does work.
+Using the spaceship operator to compare two values in the PHP string data type.
+This comparison operates based on the ASCII values of the letters in alphabetical order.
+Let’s see how it works.

 <?php